-This is Our Lady and St Nicholas Church, known locally as 'St Nick's' or 'the Sailors' Church' because it was used by sailors who worked at the docks.
-St Nicholas is the patron saint of seafarers.
-If you explore the church you will find several features indicating maritime links such as the weather vane shaped like a ship on the church tower.
+Our Lady and St Nicholas Church is known locally as 'St Nick's' - and as 'the Sailors' Church' because it was used by sailors who worked at the docks.
+St Nicholas is the patron saint of seafarers and the building has several maritime features, such as the weather vane shaped like a ship on the church tower.